mirkat1206/Quine-McCluskey-Petrick-Method/README.md

 For X + X = X, I checked this rule in Petrick_Method::Expension, and if I find that it has already appeared, I won't add it to the SOP.

-For XX = X, I used the characteristics of the container set and use vector< set<string> > to store the SOP, which can be simply simplified.
+For XX = X, I used the characteristics of the container set and use vector< set<string> > to store the SOP, then this rule can be simply simplified.

 For X + XY = X, I adopted a non-processing principle.
 The purpose of this code is to find the minimum cover of a boolean function by using its prime implicants, not the most condensed expression of a boolean function, so I did not do anything with this rule.